 Only pay for what you need or want

-There are many extras, such as legal costs, accidental damage and cover for contents taken outside the home, that insurers will add into their policies and charge an extra premium.
-Go through these additions and work out the extra cost then only pay for cover that you need or want.
+There are many extras, such as legal costs, accidental damage and cover for contents taken outside the home, that insurers will add to their policies and charge an extra premium.
+Go through these additions and work out the extra cost then only pay for the cover that you need or want.

 Increase your excess

 Insurance companies will always have a compulsory excess included in their policies, this is the amount the policyholder must pay on every claim.
 You may have the option to increase this excess by paying a voluntary excess amount which can reduce the premium you pay.
 Remember, this excess is payable on each and every claim so make sure that it is an affordable amount.

 Pay your premiums annually